 Put as much of this information together as you can into a binder so it’s all in one spot for your sub to find!
 (You can find the sub binder in these pictures in my store here).

 Another important component of maternity leave planning is preparing your students for the change.
 Talk with your students about your expectations for behavior, and let them know how excited their substitute teacher is to work with them.
 If possible, you may want to have your sub come in for a transition day before you go on leave.
 Have them teach a lesson, and get to know your kids.
 This is a great time to let your substitute go through the materials, ask questions, and put names with some of the faces of your children.

 Reader Cassie S. ended up with multiple subs, but she did lay the groundwork for her kids before the first sub came.
 “To prepare for maternity leave, I talked to the kids every day about having a sub and what that would mean and let them know I would be checking in,” Cassie said.

 Talk about the baby!

-No matter what their ages, your students will be excited about the baby.
-Talk to them about what is coming!
+Talk to them about what is coming.
 If you feel comfortable, share the name and gender of your child.
 Consider “baby-themed” lessons, and share your highs and lows.
 This is a great way to develop relationships with your students, and keep them excited about your return.